HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/deploy_site_builder/sitebuilder_access_creators.md

 Website creators can use Site Builder to create sites or sections of a site based on the Site Builder templates installed on the HCL Portal server.

-Assign all website creators the Contributor role for the Site Builder Template library and allow them to create their own content libraries.

 Creators must have the following access rights:

 - User access to the Content Root page where they want to create new sites